 Raisins are dried grapes.
-This drying process concentrates both the nutrients and sugars present in grapes, making raisins nutrient and calorie-dense.
+The drying process concentrates both the nutrients and sugars present in grapes, making raisins nutrient-dense and calorie-dense.

 Raisins originated in the Middle East before making their way to Europe, where they were especially popular among the Greeks and Romans.
 Historically, raisins were used as currency, as awards in sporting events, and to treat ailments like food poisoning.

 Today, raisins are available at most supermarkets.
 They can be made from a wide variety of grape types.
 Different grapes create different flavors and textures in the raisins.

 Raisins can also be dried in different ways.
 Natural-dried raisins are dried in the sun and have a dark color.
 They take about 3 weeks to completely dry.
 They can also be dried in a home or commercial dehydrator.